 However its size and weight make it suitable for the smallest tow vehicles, including large motorcycles.
 A detailed weight estimate suggests an empty weight of 280 pounds.

 These are some designs for a simple home-made chassis suitable for the Ultralight and other very lightweight teardrop trailers.
-All have the same basic layout of an angle A-frame tongue connected to short pieces of angle to which the axle and body mount.
+All have the same base frame of an angle A-frame tongue connected to short pieces of angle to which the axle and body mount.
 The designs use only rubber torsion axles as a leaf sprung axle would require more transverse strength.

-There are four versions of the plans to suit body wdiths of 48 and 60 inches, and to suit bolted or welded construction.
+There are four versions of this trailer frame to suit body widths of 48 and 60 inches, and to suit bolted or welded construction.

 Rather than attempt to produce a perfect copy, this design follows the style of the original, but with a few differences: in particular, 5×10 and 5×8 plans are below.